SAEON/national-climate-change-response-database/platform/centos/README.md

 sudo usermod -aG docker runner
 ```

-## Self hosted runner setup
+## self-hosted runner setup
-On the deployment server, create a limited permissions user called `runner` that is part of the `docker` group

-Follow [the instructions on GitHub](/settings/actions/runners) to install a self-hosted runner.
+Follow GitHub's instructions to install a self-hosted runner, and then adjust the Actions workflows accordingly.

 # Disable SELinux (or configure it correctly)